Netflix February 2020 new releases – TV and film this month

 Thursday 6th February

-Cagaster of an Insect Cage season one Original anime series set 30 years after a disease had turned much of the population into carnivorous insects.
+Cagaster of an Insect Cage season one Original anime series set 30 years after a disease has turned much of the population into carnivorous insects.
 Watch on Netflix

 Friday 7th February